esp-arduino-libs/ESP32_Display_Panel/examples/LVGL/Porting/README.md

 ## How to Use

-To use this example, you need to install `esp-display-panel` (includes its dependent libraries) and `LVGL(v8.3.x)` library first, then follow the steps to configure them.
+To use this example, please firstly install esp-display-panel (includes its dependent libraries) and lvgl (v8.3.x) library, then follow the steps to configure them.

 ### Configure esp-display-panel

+esp-display-panel has its own configuration file called `ESP_Panel_Conf.h`.
+After installing esp-display-panel, follow these configuration steps:

-1. Go to the directory of the installed Arduino libraries.
+1. Navigate to the directory where Arduino libraries are installed.
-2. Go to the `esp-display-panel` folder, copy `ESP_Panel_Conf_Template.h` and place it out of `esp-display-panel` folder.
-It should be at the same level as the `esp-display-panel` folder.
-Then rename it as `ESP_Panel_Conf.h`.
-Finally, the layout of the Arduino Libraries folder with `ESP_Panel_Conf.h` should look like this:
+2. Navigate to the `esp-display-panel` folder, copy `ESP_Panel_Conf_Template.h` and place the copy outside the `esp-display-panel` folder at the same directory level.
+Then rename the copied file as `ESP_Panel_Conf.h`.
+3. Finally, the layout of the Arduino Libraries folder with `ESP_Panel_Conf.h` appear as follows:

     ```
     Arduino